canonical/snapweb/README.md

 Point the browser directly to [https://localhost:8201]

 Note that in all cases you will now need an access token to use snapweb.
-Connect via ssh and do:
+Depending on where you installed the snap package (locally or in a vm) run the following command (possibly via ssh in the case of a vcm):

      sudo snapweb.generate-token

-Then copy/paste the token in the Web UI.
+Then copy/paste the token in the Web UI when requested.

 ## API